nhathadt11/blog/content/posts/secret-cipher-cryptography/index.md

 ## Is WeChat safe?

 Surprisingly WeChat does not offer end-to-end encryption.
 It only supports client-server encryption using the symmetric AES 256 algorithm.
-Since the mechanism is not end-to-end encryption, it always leaves there the possibility that a 3rd party or WeChat itself snoops or even makes a copy of encrypted messages through backdoor access.
+Since the mechanism is not end-to-end encryption, it always leaves there the possibility that a 3rd party or WeChat itself snoops or even makes a copy of messages through backdoor access.
 We never know what security measures are set in the middle of a transmission.

 Text and media messages only live on WeChat servers for 72 and 120 hours respectively and no one even 3rd translation service providers can make use of them for analytical purposes or data mining.